dementive/gdexpr/README.md

 In Godot the main scripting language is GDscript, but I personally hate GDscript, I think it has way too much syntax sugar and is very difficult to work with from a C++ perspective.
 I am writing my game entirely with GDExtension C++, using GDscript as the main scripting language in this context feels very awkward due to the way Godot "scripts" must be tied to a node in the scene tree.
 This really makes no sense from a C++ perspective as many of my scripts have absolutely nothing to do with nodes or the scene tree at all and some of them are purely application configuration.

-So what are my exact requirements for a "scripting" language is this context of my extremely specific use case?
+So what are my exact requirements for a "scripting" language the context of my extremely specific use case?

 In my mind the ideal scripting language would have all of these things: